William758/ContentDisabler/README.md

 This is a last resort for disabling things in the game, you should use the config from source mod if available.

+Each type of content has a config that needs to be enable to generate configs for that section.

+Config sections are disabled by default, existing config file will automatically enable edited sections.

 # Items and Equipment

 Create a config for every item and equipment that allows hiding said item or equipment.